edgebox-iot/multipass-config/README.md

 ## Overview

 This repository contains a set of scripts and configuration files to automate the installation of Edgebox on a Multipass VM.
-The scripts are designed to be run on a Linux host, and will create a Multipass VM, install Edgebox, and configure it to run on boot.
+The scripts are designed to be run on a host that supports Makefiles and bash scripts, and will create a Multipass VM, install the Edgebox inside it, and configure it to run on boot.

 ## Prerequisites